Lost-Outpost/Telsera/README.md

 **Could not download x**:

-If a mod updated and the old files got deleted, it is impossible to download them.
+If a mod updates and the old files got deleted, it is impossible to download them.
 In this case, just wait until I update the Modlist.

 Some files are known to be problematic, it is likely those are the ones that failed.
 You can download them manually from their source and place the archives **AS IS** in the downloads folder.